 A purposive sampling strategy was adopted to ensure inclusion of a range of experiences.
-This also included snowball sampling techniques, with interviewees and potential interviewees asked to suggest other research-active clinicians and managers.
-Sampling criteria and recruitment processes are outlined in Table 1.
-All participants provided informed written consent after reviewing the participant information sheet (Supplementary File 2).
-Interviews were conducted by the lead researcher and were delivered face-to-face or remotely, according to interviewee preference.
-The interviews were audio recorded and transcribed verbatim by an external transcription company bound by a Non-Disclosure Agreement.
+This also included snowball sampling techniques, with interviewees and potential interviewees asked to suggest other researchactive clinicians and managers.
+Sampling criteria and recruitment processes are outlined in table 1.
+All participants provided informed written consent after reviewing the participant information sheet (online supplemental file 2).
+Interviews were conducted by the lead researcher and were delivered face to face or remotely, according to interviewee preference.
+The interviews were audio recorded and transcribed verbatim by an external transcription company bound by a non-disclosure agreement.
 Transcripts were anonymised and returned to participants for comment/correction.
 Anonymisation included removal of names, clinical disciplines, locations and other potentially identifiable characteristics.
 Recruitment continued until the research team were confident that data saturation had been achieved and the purposive sampling criteria were met.
-Saturation was defined as the interviewer hearing the same or similar content, and when no new codes were identified during data analysis [29, 30].
+Saturation was defined